 As you know, we have recently come back from our family holiday in Crete.
 It was only the second time we’d taken Jake abroad and the first time we had taken a baby as we waited until Jake was 2 years old.
 We didn’t really know what to expect but we did plan everything down to the smallest detail to ensure that the travel side went as smoothly as possible and that the resort was perfect for our needs.
-So, if you are thinking about taking the kiddies abroad this summer, here are my 5 tips to prepare for your holiday.
+So, if you are thinking about taking the kiddies abroad, here are my 5 tips to prepare for your summer holiday.

-Book a Family Friendly Place
+Book a Family-Friendly Place

 Do your research before you jump in and book your accommodation.
-It may say it is family friendly but what does this include?
+It may say it is family-friendly but what does this include?
 Is there a kids club, a disco, activities etc to keep your children entertained?
 Is there a child-friendly pool with lifeguards?
 What are the reviews like on their website and over on Tripadvisor?
 Get as much insight as you can because we all know those beautiful website images may be outdated or photoshopped!
 The last thing you want to do is turn up to a dirty, unsafe, fault-ridden resort where you cannot relax.
 This holiday is for all of you.

 Meet and Greet Airport Parking